Property Lawyers in Spain - Residential and Commercial Property Due Diligence

 When you or your property lawyer in Spain do the due diligence process, before buying the property, it is necessary to check if there are any debts, mortgages or any other charges on the property.
 Additionally, you must check if there is any litigation related to this property and, at the ending of these, if there is a possibility to lose the property.

-The steps to buy a property, helped by our property lawyer in Spain
+The steps to buy a property, helped by our property lawyers in Spain

 The first step when purchasing real estate in Spain is to reach an agreement with the seller by singing an option contract in order to make sure the owner does not sell the property until the purchase-sale agreement is completed.
 When signing the option contract, the buyer must deposit from 5 to 10% of the purchase price.